 What Happens if You Get a MIC?

-You do have options for fighting an MIP or MIC charge.
-And, this is worth fighting.
+You do have options for fighting a MIP or MIC charge.
+And this is worth fighting.

 Having an attorney represent you can make a difference.
 It can certainly change your case’s outcome.

 At Belen Law Firm, we look at all the details and find the best defense for your case, specifically.
-For example, if the arresting officer misses a step in the paperwork, forgets to give Miranda rights (if arrested), anything.. this can provide a reason to have your case totally dismissed.
-This is obviously the goal. [ps2id id=’Not Guilty of an MIP or MIC in Arizona?’ target=”/]
+For example, if the arresting officer misses a step in the paperwork, forgets to give Miranda rights (if arrested), etc., this can provide a reason to have your case totally dismissed.
+This is obviously the goal.

-Potential Defenses for an MIP or MIC in Arizona
+Potential Defenses for a MIP or MIC in Arizona